 Motor wires, motor wire colors and decoder boards have given me fits and wrong way starts more than once.
 Now I solder the track wires and speaker wires to the Decoder Buddy but only clamp the motor wires to the decoder buddy.
 I test the direction on a program track to make sure the locomotive moves in the direction that I want it to.
 If I need to change the direction of the motor I change the leads on the pads and then solder them onto the board.

-There are three common ways to install the mother board.
+There are four common ways to install the mother board.
 If you are lucky you have tapped holes for screws.
 The screws are most likely metric size (M3?).
 Second, if you have a circuit board in place that has four tabs with soldering pads on both ends remove it.
-If there is enough headroom (height) Scotch 2 sided foam tape works well To attach the Decoder Buddy.
+If there is enough headroom (height) Scotch 2 sided tape works well to attach the Decoder Buddy.
 The plastic clip should act as insulation if you want to use Kapton tape to secure the Decoder Buddy Directly to the plastic.
-The third way would be a DC powered locomotive like an Athearn blue box or a Proto 1000 without a printed circuit board.
-After you isolate the motor electricall you can place a piece of Kapton tape on the bottom of the Decoder Buddy for “isolation insurance” then use the Kapton tape to attach it to the motor.
+A third way is to use GOO, rubber cement or silicone gasket sealant as a semi permanent adhesive.
+The fourth way would be a DC powered locomotive like an Athearn blue box or a Proto 1000 without a printed circuit board.
+After you isolate the motor electrical you can place a piece of Kapton tape on the bottom of the Decoder Buddy for “isolation insurance” then use the Kapton tape to attach it to the motor.

 Read articles, blogs and posts.
 Model Railroad Hobbyist Magazine and https://model-railroad-hobbyist.com/recent-posts and it’s associated search box in the upper right hand corner have a wealth of information on upgrading locomotives.
 You should find the price is right too!!!